WintonCentre/python-fuzzy-plots/README.md

 #### Basic Plot

-Create a python with the code below.
+Within Jupyter or a python file, start with the code below.
-Provide your own values to plot to parameter.
+Fanplotly generates a Plotly fan chart using parameters which are described below.
 ```
 # Import the module
 from fuzzy.core import FanPlotly